rpmcruz/time-tracker/README.md

 # Simple GTK+ Time Tracker

 All GTK+ time trackers seemed rather old/annoying.
 This is a very simple app based on [KTimeTracker](https://www.kde.org/applications/utilities/ktimetracker/).
-Essentially, it does the job. :) And is easily extandable.
+Essentially, it does the job. :) And is easily extendable.

 Screenshot: